 What are the responsibilities and job description for the Military Police position at U.S. Army?

-As a Military Police Officer, you will protect peoples' lives and property on Army installations by enforcing military laws and regulations.
+As a Military Police, you'll protect peoples' lives and property on Army installations by enforcing military laws and regulations.
+You'll also control traffic, prevent crime, and respond to all emergencies.
+You'll conduct force protection, anti-terrorism, area security, and police intelligence operations around the world.

-- Interview witnesses, victims, and suspects in investigations
+- Conducting interviews with witnesses, victims, and suspects

 Requirements